-If you have been involved in a car accident, you are probably overwhelmed with trying to recover physically and emotionally.
+While you are overwhelmed trying to recover physically and emotionally, who is liable for your car accident?
 Many victims of serious car accidents have extensive medical bills that stack up and cause great stress.
 A lack of being able to work and earn an income makes things even more difficult.
 As you see your medical bills increase, you may consider filing a personal injury lawsuit to recover compensation from the person who caused your injuries.

 Determining Fault is Challenging in Car Accident Cases

 In some cases, car accidents are relatively straightforward.
 When one car rear-ends the car in front that is stopped at a light, it is relatively easy to determine fault.
 Car accidents are often more complicated, and it can be difficult to determine who is at fault for the accident in some cases.
 For example, what can you do when more than one driver is at fault?
 Additionally, when the at-fault driver was working when the accident happened, you may be able to bring a lawsuit against the employer.
 When a serious car accident happens and multiple people suffer extremely serious injuries, one party’s insurance policy may not cover all of the victim’s damages.
 If another driver hits you, you may assume that he or she is at fault and that he or she is the one against whom you should bring a lawsuit.

 Filing a Lawsuit Against the Negligent Driver